St. Mary's Catholic Church

 Who can serve as Liturgical Minister?

-and St. Mary’s Catholic Church to become a Liturgical Minister.
+Qualifications and Guidelines from the Diocese of Austin and St. Mary’s Catholic Church to become a Liturgical Minister:

 - Give a positive witness to the Christian life;